MANUFACTURER(S): Curtiss Aeroplane Company - USA

 Detailing the development and operational history of the Curtiss XP-40Q (Warhawk) Single-Seat Monoplane Fighter Prototype Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 As important as the Curtiss P-40 Warhawk fighter series was to the Allied cause in the early-going of World War 2 (1939-1945), it nonetheless held roots in the pre-war period.
 As such, it was quickly becoming outpaced by more modern wartime developments that were driven by practical combat experience.
 Curtiss attempted several programs to evolve their P-40 product along but all failed in the end.
 The XP-40Q was one such attempt and this work was intended as an ultimate incarnation of the P-40 but it, too, failed to see adoption as it was still an outmoded design when compared to contemporaries like the Republic P-47 Thunderbolt and North American P-51 Mustang fighters.